 So What about the Hole in Your Heart?

 I get it.
 The pain is real.
-The void in your heart is a real challenge.
+The void in your heart is a challenge.

 Only God can truly make you whole.
-Working through the issues of divorce with God’s help will fill that void.
+Working through the issues of divorce with God’s help is key to filling the void in your life.
 Then you will feel whole without having a mate.
+You also won’t add strain to the person you’re involved with by expecting that person to do what only God can do.

-Once you reach that point, you will be able to let go of the past.
+Once you reach that point, you will be better able to let go of the burdens of the past.
 Having someone new in your life will be a joy rather than a need.
 It’s a much better foundation for a new relationship.

 Psalm 119:105 (NASB)